 Cholangiocarcinoma is the growth of cancer cells in the bile duct.
-The bile ducts are a number of branching tubes that carry bile from the liver to the gallbladder and small intestine.
-Bile is a fluid that helps with food digestion and the elimination of waste from the body.
+The bile ducts are tubes that carry bile from the liver to the gallbladder and small intestine.
+Bile is a digestive fluid.

-- Perihilar—develops at the point where the branches of the bile duct join and leave the liver (most common form)
+- Perihilar—where the bile ducts join and leave the liver (most common form)

-- Intrahepatic—develops in the bile duct branches that are located in the liver
+- Intrahepatic—in the bile duct branches in the liver

-- Distal—develops in the area of the bile duct that is closer to the small intestine
+- Distal— in the bile duct closest to the small intestine

-Cholangiocarcinoma is more common in people 65 years and older.
-Other factors that may increase your chances of cholangiocarcinoma:
+Bile duct cancer is more common in people 65 years and older.
+Other things that may raise the risk are:

 - Excess weight or obesity

-In the early stages of the cancer, there may not be any symptoms.
-As the cancer grows, symptoms may include:
+In the early stages there may be no symptoms.
+As the cancer grows, symptoms may be:

 - Yellowing of the skin and whites of the eyes— jaundice